What is Intestinal Gas?

 The main components of food that can trigger the release of intestinal gas are:

 This sugar is found in milk and other dairy products.
-People who are lactose intolerant lack sufficient amounts of the enzyme lactase and therefore cannot digest lactose.
+Lactose-intolerant people lack sufficient amounts of the enzyme lactase and, therefore, cannot digest lactose.
 When lactose is not digested, it is available for intestinal bacteria to act on, with a subsequent release of gas.

 The large amount of this sugar in beans contributes to their well-earned reputation as gas.
 Raffinose is also found in vegetables like cabbage and Brussels sprouts.